 The imputation process was also used to make expenditure estimates at the event level for events that were paid on a capitated basis.
-The capitation imputation procedure was designed as a reasonable approach to complete event level expenditures for respondents in managed care plans.
+The capitation imputation procedure was designed as a reasonable approach to complete event-level expenditures for respondents in managed care plans.
 This procedure was conducted in two stages.
 First, HMO events reported in the MPC as covered by capitation arrangements were imputed using similar HMO events paid on a fee-for-service, with total charge as a key variable.
 Then this completed set of MPC events was used as the donor pool for unmatched household-reported events for sample persons in HMOs.
 By using this strategy, capitated HMO events were imputed as if the provider were reimbursed from the HMO on a discounted fee-for-service basis.

-2.5.6.4 Imputation Flag Variable (IMPFLAG)
+2.5.6.4 Imputation Flag (IMPFLAG)

-Unlike prior data releases, only one imputation flag was created for 1999 event files.
-This variable, IMPFLAG, is a six-category variable that indicates if the event contains complete Household Component (HHC) or Medical Provider Component (MPC) data, was fully or partially imputed, or was imputed in the capitated imputation process.
-Following is how the new imputation flag is coded; the categories are mutually exclusive.
+Only one imputation flag was created for 2000 event files.
+This flag, IMPFLAG, is a six-category variable that indicates if the event contains complete Household Component (HC) or Medical Provider Component (MPC) data, was fully or partially imputed, or was imputed in the capitated imputation process (for OP and MV events only).
+The following list identifies how the imputation flag is coded; the categories are mutually exclusive.

-IMPFLAG= 0 (not eligible for imputation) IMPFLAG=1 (complete HC data) IMPFLAG=2 (complete MPC data) IMPFLAG=3 (fully imputed) IMPFLAG=4 (partially imputed) IMPFLAG=5 (capitation imputation)
+IMPFLAG= 0 not eligible for imputation (includes zeroed out and leaf events)

+IMPFLAG=1 complete HC data

+IMPFLAG=2 complete MPC data

+IMPFLAG=3 fully imputed

+IMPFLAG=4 partially imputed

+IMPFLAG=5 complete MPC data through capitation imputation